AnthonyMitchellCole/DatabaseSystemProject/README.md

 ## Description

 This project is a comprehensive database management system designed to facilitate seamless interactions with a MongoDB database through a web interface.
-It features role-based access control (RBAC), authentication, and detailed tracking of products, transactions, and user activities.
+It features role-based access control (RBAC), authentication, detailed tracking of products, transactions, user activities, and integration with external systems.

 ### Features